felipewesley/felipewesley/README.md

 ### Hi guys!
 Welcome to my developer profile :man_technologist:

-I have 21 years old, and I’m studant of systems analysis and development. :mortar_board:
+I'm 21 years old, and I’m studant of systems analysis and development. :mortar_board:

 I’m web developer since 2017 with PHP language (:heart_eyes:) and MySQL database, and front-end develop with HTML5, CSS3, pure JavaScript, jQuery and Bootstrap.